Silver0524/NCAA-Wrestling-Predictor/README.md

 - 🤖 **Develop machine learning models** to predict future match outcomes using historical performance data.
 - 🌐 **Scale into a full-stack web application** for fans, analysts, and recruiters to interactively explore wrestlers, teams, trends, and predictions.

-## 📍 In Progress

-Currently working on:

-- 🛠️ Feature engineering to prepare for predictive modeling

 ## 📌 Features

 - 🔐 User authentication to access full match data